Starting a new job can be exciting, but also a little intimidating!

 You can influence how your employer and coworkers perceive you in the first couple of weeks and months.
 But how can you best display your skills and ace the trial period?

-Learn about tips and tools from PLT Canada Green Mentors (and seasoned Green Jobs professionals) that will help you shine in your new job!
-You can choose between four breakout rooms hosted by PLT Canada Green Mentors:
+During the webinar, participants learned about tips and tools from PLT Canada Green Mentors (and seasoned Green Jobs professionals) that will help them shine in their new jobs!
+They also chose between four breakout rooms hosted by PLT Canada Green Mentors:

-Gain insider knowledge on making a good impression, navigating obstacles, and being successful in your job from day one.
+Participants also gained insider knowledge on making a good impression, navigating obstacles, and being successful in their job from day one.

 Bev’s career in the conservation field spans more than 25 years, with an emphasis on her passion: working with others to implement positive and impactful policies and practices that benefit people and the land.
 Since joining DUC’s national boreal program in 2012, Bev has worked with her colleagues to mobilize science-based wetland andwaterfowl knowledge into practical application by those who manage land in Canada’s boreal region.